cvxopt/cvxopt/src/C/SuiteSparse/UMFPACK/README.txt

     2.0 or later.

     Unless you compile with -DNCHOLMOD, addtional packages are required:
-    CHOLMOD, CAMD, CCOLAMD, COLAMD, and metis-4.0.
+    CHOLMOD, CAMD, CCOLAMD, COLAMD, and metis-5.1.0.

 The AMD, SuiteSparse_config, and UMFPACK directories must all reside in the same parent directory.
-If the -DNCHOLMOD is not used, the CHOLMOD, CAMD, CCOLAMD, COLAMD, and metis-4.0 also also exist in the same parent.
+If the -DNCHOLMOD is not used, the CHOLMOD, CAMD, CCOLAMD, COLAMD, and metis-5.1.0 also also exist in the same parent.

 Quick start (Unix, or Windows with Cygwin):

     To compile, test, and install both UMFPACK and AMD, the UMFPACK and AMD directories must be in the same parent directory.
-To configure, edit the SuiteSparse_config/SuiteSparse_config.mk file (otherwise, you may get
-    warnings that the BLAS (dgemm, etc) are not found).
-You may use UMFPACK_CONFIG = -DNBLAS in the SuiteSparse_config/SuiteSparse_config.mk
-    file, to avoid using the BLAS, but UMFPACK will be slow.
-Next, cd to this directory (UMFPACK) and type "make".
+To configure, you may need to edit the SuiteSparse_config/SuiteSparse_config.mk file, but the defaults should work on most systems.
+Next, type 'make' in this directory.

     To compile and run a FORTRAN demo program for Harwell/Boeing matrices, type "make hb".
 To compile a FORTRAN main program that calls the 32-bit C-callable UMFPACK library, type "make fortran".
 When done, type "make clean" to remove unused *.o files (keeps the compiled libraries and demo programs).
-See the User Guide (Doc/UserGuide.pdf), or ../SuiteSparse_config/SuiteSparse_config.mk for
+See the User Guide (Doc/UserGuide.pdf), or ../SuiteSparse_config/SuiteSparse_config.mk for more details.

-    more details (including options for compiling in 64-bit mode).
+    To install into /usr/local/lib and /usr/local/include, use "make install".
+To remove, do "make uninstall" For installing in other locations, see SuiteSparse/README.txt.

 Quick start (for MATLAB users):

-    To compile, test, and install the UMFPACK mexFunction, cd to the UMFPACK/MATLAB directory and type umfpack_make at the MATLAB prompt.
+    To compile, test, and install the UMFPACK mexFunction, cd to the UMFPACK/MATLAB directory and type umfpack_install at the MATLAB prompt.
+    Then save your path for future sessions.

 --------------------------------------------------------------------------------

 UMFPACK is available under alternate licences; contact T. Davis for details.

-UMFPACK License:
+UMFPACK License:  See UMFPACK/Doc/License.txt for the license.

-    Your use or distribution of UMFPACK or any modified version of UMFPACK implies that you agree to this License.

-    This library is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-    This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301 USA

-    Permission is hereby granted to use or copy this program under the terms of the GNU GPL, provided that the Copyright, this License, and the Availability of the original version is retained on all copies.
-    User documentation of any code that uses this code or any modified version of this code must cite the Copyright, this License, the Availability note, and "Used by permission."
-Permission to modify the code and to distribute modified code is granted, provided the Copyright, this License, and the Availability note are retained, and a notice that the code was modified is included.

 Availability: